cstuncsik/fp-modern-js-2025/fp-modern-js-2025.md

 - **Incremental snapshots** → rolling top-N dashboards or live push updates.

 In other words: the tools are here, the syntax is standard, and the FP-style pipelines you've been writing in libraries can now be just JavaScript/Typescript.

+## Full Working Examples

+All the code examples from this post are available as runnable TypeScript files in the [companion repository](https://github.com/cstuncsik/fp-modern-js-2025).
+You can clone it, run the examples, and experiment with the patterns yourself.